Bet on β-glucans for your Health

 Fruiting body factor

 Studies have shown that some β-glucans in a several mushroom species are more concentrated in the fruiting body, which is the part of the mushroom you see above-ground and enjoy raw or sauteed in your supper.
-It’s important to remember that researchers generally use the fruiting body when investigating the health benefits of mushrooms – and how they do what they do for you.1
+It’s important to remember that researchers often use the fruiting body when investigating the health benefits of mushrooms – and how they do what they do for you.1

 And not all mushrooms do the same things

-In fact, the content and proportions of β-glucans in fungi is mainly determined by genetics and differs between species.1 For example, β-glucans in Ganoderma lucidum (Reishi) have been shown to be potent stimulators of macrophage cells.
+In fact, the content and proportions of β-glucans in fungi is mainly determined by genetics and differs between species.1 For example, β-glucans in Ganoderma lucidum (reishi) have been shown to be potent stimulators of macrophage cells.
 These cells are part of the innate immune system and they are critical for detecting and eliminating diseased and damaged cells.
 Macrophages trigger antimicrobial processes or engulf the pathogen (phagocytosis).

-On the other hand, the mushroom Trametes versicolor (Turkey Tail) is a source of the polysaccharopeptide krestin (PSK), which consists of β-glucan and peptide.
+On the other hand, the mushroom Trametes versicolor (turkey tail) is a source of the polysaccharopeptide krestin (PSK), which consists of β-glucan and peptide.
 PSK stimulates the launch of T-cells, which are the bridge between innate and adaptive immunity as they help kick-start the adaptive immune system.
 PSK also activates white blood cells that protect your from intra- and extracellular bacteria and viruses.
 Finally, PSK stimulates the activity of cytokines.
 The word “cytokine” is derived from the Greek cyto (cell) and kinos (movement).
-These signalling molecules allow cells to communicate in immune responses and encourage the movement of cells towards sites of infection, inflammation, and injury.
+These signaling molecules allow cells to communicate in immune responses and encourage the movement of cells towards sites of infection, inflammation, and injury.

 Mushroom β-glucans also can play a role in reducing cholesterol levels, but they operate differently than the cereal version.
 While researchers still haven’t figured out the exact process, it’s clear that, because they are not fully digestible by humans, mushroom β- glucans are prebiotics.
 This means that they become a food source for the good bacteria in your gut.
 Once mushroom β- glucans are fermented by the intestinal microflora, short-chain fatty acids (SCFA) are produced.
 SCFA are not only able to reduce the amount of cholesterol your body produces, but they also can increase cholesterol break-down.